oatlog/oatlog/doc/report/main.typ

   ],
 )

-#set raw(syntaxes: "egglog.sublime-syntax")
-#set raw(syntaxes: "datalog.sublime-syntax")

 // #TODO[conceptual background: how things developed historically.]
 // #TODO[background: frontend, mid-end, backend.]

 #TODO[introduce relevant references]

-#TODO[Matti: Style and grammar things: in §2.2, it’s not clear what “their” refers to and there seems to be somewhat of a repetition in the text]

-#TODO[Matti: In general for §2.2, it is sometimes not entirely clear why certain references have been picked up and presented here, make sure that you tie all research presented here into your work for contextualizing your research: why this is important research to know and how it is different from your work]

 #TODO[Matti: §3.1 You talk about “practical performance on practical inputs”: how do you define practicality?]